haulwerkllc/haul-svc-notifications/ARCHITECTURE.md

 - This schema is the single source of truth for notification ingress.
 - Claude MUST NOT invent additional required fields.
+- All notification-eligible events MUST include `notify: true` in the detail to be routed by EventBridge.

 ```
 {
+  "notify": true,  // REQUIRED: Triggers EventBridge routing to notifications service
   "event_id": "evt_123",
   "event_type": "haul.job.posted",
   "occurred_at": "ISO-8601 timestamp",